-3.1.1 The Reference Model working group of the Communications Alliance NBN Project has defined a draft reference model in the paper National Broadband Network Reference Architecture - High Level Architecture Options for the NBN.
+3.1.1 The Reference Model working group of the Communications Alliance NBN Project has defined Release 1 of a reference model in the National Broadband Network Reference Architecture - High Level Architecture Options for the NBN.
 This reference model shall be used to put into context the wholesale services definitions within this document.